-A. Background
+Background

-Apple's App Store concept is being researched as an approach to help facilitate the Naval Open Architecture (NOA).
+Apple's App Store concept is being researched as an approach to help facilitate the Naval Open Architecture (NOA) initiative.
 NOA is the confluence of business and technical practices yielding modular, interoperable systems that adhere to open standards with published interfaces.
 This approach significantly increases opportunities for innovation and competition, enables re-use of components, facilitates rapid technology insertion, and reduces maintenance constraints.
-NOA delivers increased warfighting capabilities in a shorter time at reduced cost.
+The goal of NOA is to deliver increased warfighting capabilities in a shorter time at reduced cost.
 A key enabler of the NOA initiative is the Software Hardware Asset Reuse Enterprise (SHARE) repository.
-The repository was created in August 2006 to facilitate the reuse of software and thereby reduce future development costs.
+The repository was created in August 2006 to facilitate the reuse of software and, thereby, reduce future development costs.
 The total benefit of the repository will correspond to the quality and quantity of the applications deposited into it.
 Indisputably, the most successful software repository in the public sector is the Apple App Store.
 The purpose of this research is to examine the business model of the App Store and identify which, if any, of its effective business practices would be applicable to the SHARE repository.

-B. The Apple App Store
+The Apple App Store

 The Apple App Store is extremely popular for both users and developers alike.
 A testament to this is the phenomenal number of applications that have been registered for distribution.
-As of October 2011, Apple's corporate website states that the App Store is "the world's largest collection of mobile apps-425,000 and counting in practically every category" (Apple Corporation, n.d.e).
+As of March 2012, Apple's corporate website stated that the App Store was "the world's largest collection of mobile apps-500,000 and counting in practically every category" (Apple Corporation, n.d.e).
 The number of applications being offered continues to grow each month.
-From March 2011 to October 2011 the number of applications increased from 350,000 to 425,000.
-In July 2010, Juniper Research published a report that estimates that the annual number of app downloads is expected to rise from less than 2.6 billion in 2009 to more than 25 billion in 2015 (Juniper Research, 2010).
+From March 2011-March 2012, the number of applications increased from 350,000 to more than 550,000.
+On March 5, 2012, Apple announced that more than 25 billion apps had been downloaded from its App Store (Apple Corporation, n.d.i).
 Figure 1 illustrates how the App Store facilitates the interrelationship between the customer and developer networks, which are also often referred to as separate ecosystems (Hinchcliffe, 2010).
 The success and growth of one ecosystem feeds the mutual proliferation of the other.